ginqi7/gin-blog/README.md

 ## Docker

-By utilizing the Docker image, you can write books without needing the gin-blog directory.
+By utilizing the Docker image, you can write blog without needing the gin-blog directory.

 ### Build